HIOTio/HIOTProto/README.md

 Handlers are transferred to the device from the platform and are responsible for providing the specific aggregator functionality (e.g. summarise the data across a number of sensors).
 Handlers could be OSGi bundles, python/javascript files etc.

 Configuration data is sent to the underlying device as part of the device configuration.
-This data will define the channels to subscribe to and publish on, the required handlers to use as well as any configuration requirements.
+This data defines the topics to subscribe to and publish on, the required handlers to use as well as any configuration requirements (e.g. polling frequency for a sensor).

-In order to move an aggregator from one device to another, each device is sent an updated configuration, removing the aggregator from one device and adding it to another
+In order to move an aggregator from one device to another, each device is sent an updated configuration, removing the aggregator from one device and adding it to another.

+In addition to the specific functionality provided by the aggregator handler, all communications from devices to the platform is routed through one or more aggregators.

 ## Delegator
 Delegators act as intermediaries between the platform and controllers and are used to group "similar" controllers together.
-By similar, this could be all controllers interfacing with a specific type of real-world device, or all controllers interfacing with devices in a particular location (so, for a smart office, this could be all lighting controllers or all controllers - lighting, AC etc. on a particular floor of the building)
+By similar, this could be all controllers interfacing with a specific type of real-world device, or all controllers interfacing with devices in a particular location (so, for a smart office, this could be all lighting controllers in hte building or all controllers - lighting, AC etc. on a particular floor of the building)

+The rationale for delegators is two-fold.
+A single command can be used to update a group of controllers (e.g. set the desired temperature across a number of HVAC units) and also allow for local or offline interaction with the real-world (this is discussed in more detail when looking at the Commander)

+All communications from the platform to a device (with the exception of the coordinator detailed below) is routed through one or more delegators.

 ## Commander

 Commanders can communicate directly with specified aggregators and delegators and allow for monitoring and control of the local environment without any reliance on the platform.
 In this way, commanders support off-line access to an IOT deployment as well as reducing the bandwidth requirements between the deployment and the platform.

+Unlike other roles, the Commander does not rely solely on MQTT messaging.
+Rest endpoints are deployed to the device as part of the role and are used to interact with user-facing front-ends (e.g. web or mobile applications)

 ## Coordinator

-THe coordinator is the edge device of the deployment and the only device which can communicate directly with the platform.
+The coordinator is the edge device of the deployment and the only device which can communicate directly with the platform.
+There is only one active Coordinator in a deployment at any time, but any number of devices can be configured with the role.
+Coordinators communicate on specific message topics to monitor the status of the active coordinator and "elect" a replacement in the event that the active coordinator is unavailable.

 # Messaging
 Work to date has leverage MQTT as the underlying messaging protocol.
 Each device and deployed role has a unique set of MQTT topics to publish on or subscribe to.